On Boussinesq's equation for water waves: Asymptotics: Sector III

 \end{itemize} Thus, the saddle points $k_1$ and $\omega^2 k_2$ approach $\omega$ at least as fast as $t^{-2/3}$, while the saddle points $\omega k_3$ and $\omega k_4$ of $\Phi_{31}$ approach $\omega$ at least as fast as $t^{-1/3}$, i.e.,

 We will see that the two saddle points of $\Phi_{31}$ give rise to the leading term in the asymptotics of $u(x,t)$.
-This term is of $O(t^{-2/3})$ and is given in terms of the Hastings--McLeod solution of the Painlev\'e II equation.
+This term is $O(t^{-2/3})$ and is given in terms of the Hastings--McLeod solution of the Painlev\'e II equation.
 In Sector IV, the saddle points of $\Phi_{21}$ and $\Phi_{32}$ correspond to parabolic cylinder model problems.
-In analogy with for example the mKdV equation \cite{DZ1993}, one might expect that this pair of merging saddle points would give rise to another Painlev\'e II model problem.
+In analogy with for example the mKdV equation \cite{DZ1993}, one might expect that this pair of merging saddle points would give rise to another Painlev\'e II model problem in Sector III.
 However, these two saddle points belong to two different phase functions $\Phi_{21}$ and $\Phi_{32}$.
 This means that the approximation of the jumps on the contours emanating from these two saddle points does not involve Painlev\'e II.
 In fact, the contributions from these two saddle points are of subleading order compared to the term involving the Hastings--McLeod solution.

 In addition to the four saddle points near $k= \omega$, there are four saddle points near $k = 1$ and four saddle points near $k = \omega^2$; however, by symmetry, it is enough to consider the saddle points near $k = \omega$.
 Hence, to obtain asymptotics in Sector $\III_\geq$, we need to construct a local parametrix which approximates the (appropriately transformed) RH problem near $k=\omega$.
 The construction of this local parametrix is complicated by the fact that it involves two different structures nonlinearly superimposed on each other near $\omega$.
 Furthermore, these structures are associated with different spatial and temporal scales.